-- When leaving the parking lot to go onto Lincoln Road, take the left entrance if you’re turning left and the right entrance if you’re turning right.
+- When leaving the parking lot to go onto Lincoln Road, please use caution with buses and other vehicles.
+Buses habe the right of way.

 - When being dropped off or picked up from school use the designated areas in front of the school by the marquee and Lincoln Road.